Subscribe

 When should you visit the vet?

-How to help your dog’s appetite
+How to help your dog start eating regularly again

 If your vet concludes that your dog isn’t eating because of their food or schedule, there are a few things you can do to help.

-Make their food more enticing — Do things like heating your dog’s food or adding a bit of warm water.
-Add a tasty treat on top, like pumpkin, sweet potato or chicken broth.
-You can also try using interactive food puzzles, like this treat-dispensing toy, which makes mealtime fun for your pup.
+Things like heating your dog’s food or adding a bit of warm water can encourage an increase in your dog’s food intake.
+Add a tasty treat on top, like pumpkin, sweet potato, or chicken broth.
+You can also try using interactive food puzzles to make mealtime fun for your pup.

-Cut back on treats If you give your dog too many treats in between mealtimes, they might not be hungry at breakfast or dinner.
-Try to limit your dog’s treat intake and stay away from feeding them table scraps (these can hurt their tummy).
+If you give your dog too many treats in between mealtimes, they might not be hungry at breakfast or dinner.
+Try to limit your dog’s treat intake and stay away from feeding them table scraps (these can also hurt their tummy).

-Take your dog on a walk Exercise expends energy and increases your dog’s appetite.
+Take your dog on a walk

-Change their environment — Is your dog eating next to other pets in the house?
+Is your dog eating next to other pets in the house?
 This can make them feel nervous while they eat.
 Try switching up their environment or moving their food bowl to a new place in the house.
 Feed them out of a ceramic bowl instead of a metal bowl or switch up the height with raised bowls.

-Keep your dog on a schedule By sticking to the same feeding schedule every day, your dog will get into a habit and anticipate mealtime.
-Don’t leave their food out all day for them to graze, otherwise it will be hard for you to determine how much they’re eating.
+By sticking to the same feeding schedule every day, your dog will get into a habit and anticipate mealtime.
+Don’t leave their food out all day for them to graze, otherwise, it will be hard for you to determine how much they’re eating.
 Start your dog on a routine from when they’re a puppy.

 Aside from simply following all of the above steps, you should always monitor your dog closely.
 Look for any changes to their daily routine and eating habits.